Koushikgoud/Machine-Learning/README.md

 # Machine-Learning
-In this repository, you can find my work related to Machine Learning topics like K-means Clustering, Naive Bayesian classification etc..
+In this repository, you can find my work related to Machine Learning topics like Naive Bayesian classification, KNeighbors classification on MNIST dataset etc..